Short lists with short programs in short time: The upper bounds

-Recall the connection between matching up to $2^k$ and matching with overhead (the third paragraph after Definition~\ref{def2}).
-We see that the family $H_{n,k}$ can be converted into a graph $H_n$ with $L=\zo^n$ and degree $D(n)n(n-1)/2+1$ having on-line matching with overhead $c(n)+2$.
-Finally, prepend each right nodes of $H_n$ by a $O(\log n)$-bit prefix code of the number $n$ and consider the union of all $H_n$.
-The resulting graph has on-line matching with overhead $c(n)+O(\log n)$, its set of left nodes is $\zo^*$ and the degree of every left node of length $n$ is $O(D(n)n^2)$.
+Recall the connection between matching up to $2^k$ and matching with overhead (the paragraph after Definition~\ref{def2}).
+We see that the family $H_{n,k}$ can be converted into a graph $H_n$ with $L=\zo^n$ and degree $\ver{D'(n)=}D(n)n(n-1)/2+1$ having on-line matching with overhead $c(n)+1$.
+Finally, we prefix the right nodes of $H_n$ with the $\bigO{\log n}$-bit prefix-free code of the number $n$ and consider the union of all $H_n$.
+The resulting graph has on-line matching with overhead $c(n)+\bigO{\log n}$, its set of left nodes is $\zo^*$ and the degree of every left node of length $n$ is $\bigO{D(n}n^2)$.

-Now we will explain how to reduce the degree to $O(D(n)n)$.
+Now we will explain how to reduce the degree to $\bigO{D(n)n}$.
 Consider four copies of $G_{n,k-1}$ with the same set $L$ of left nodes and disjoint sets of right nodes (say append 00 to every right node to get the first copy, 01 to get the second copy and so on).
-Their union is a $(2^{k-1},2^{k+1})$-expander, and hence has matching up to $2^{k+1}$ with at most $2^{k-1}$ rejections. \footnote{One can also consider the union of $G_{n,k-1}$ and $G_{n,k}$, which also has matching up to $2^{k+1}$ with at most $2^{k-1}$ rejections.} Its left degree is $4D(n)$ and the length of right nodes is $k+c(n)+2$.
+Their union is a $(2^{k-1},2^{k+1})$-expander, and hence has matching up to $2^{k+1}$ with at most $2^{k-1}$ rejections.\footnote{One can also consider the union of $G_{n,k-1}$ and $G_{n,k}$, which also has matching up to $2^{k+1}$ with at most $2^{k-1}$ rejections. } Its left degree is $4D(n)$ and the length of right nodes is $k+c(n)+2$.
 Replace in the above construction of $H_n$ the graph $H_{n,k}$ by this graph.
-Thus the left degree of $H_n$ becomes $O(D(n)n)$ in place of $O(D(n)n^2)$.
-It remains to show that (the union of all graphs) $H_n$ has still on-line matching with overhead $c(n)+O(\log n)$
+Thus the left degree of $H_n$ becomes $\bigO{D(n)n}$ in place of $\bigO{D(n)n^2}$.
+It remains to show that (the union of all graphs) $H_n$ has still on-line matching with overhead $c(n)+\bigO{\log n}$